Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space

-where $\mathscr C$ is a family of connected marked genus $g$ nodal \rc{logarithmic (?) } curves and $f$ is a map of logarithmic schemes, whose underlying map is stable in the usual sense.

-Concerning the discrete data, contact orders with the toric boundary are specified by the Newton fan $\delta_{({\underline{\phi}},\underline{\mu})}$.
-We choose to mark the points of contact with the zero and infinity sections, and to not mark the points of contact with the torus-invariant fibers, where the behavior requested is transverse.
+where $\mathscr C$ is a family of connected marked genus $g$ nodal logarithmic curves and $f$ is a map of logarithmic schemes, whose underlying map is stable in the usual sense.
+The contact orders with the toric boundary are specified by the Newton fan $\delta_{({\underline{\phi}},\underline{\mu})}$.
+As a matter of convention, we mark the points of contact with the zero and infinity sections, and do not mark the points of contact with the torus-invariant fibers, where the behavior requested is transverse.

-This moduli space is a virtually smooth Deligne-Mumford stack and it carries a virtual fundamental class denoted by $[1]^\mathsf{log}$ in degree $(g-1) +2a +n+n_1+n_2$.
+This moduli space is a proper Deligne-Mumford stack equipped with a virtual fundamental class which we denote $[1]^\mathsf{log}$ in degree $(g-1) +2a +n+n_1+n_2$.
 For each of the first $n$ marked points, which carry trivial contact orders, there are evaluation morphisms

 The points marking the contact points with the zero and infinity sections give rise to evaluation morphisms

 Here, the target $\PP^1$ is the the zero section $B$ for negative entries of $\underline{\phi}$ or $\underline{\mu}$, and the infinity section $E$ for positive entries.